pull-fiction/make-crops-not-war/index.md

 ## The setting

 In the following plot, it is possible to see **where the main events of Lebanese Civil War happened** year-by-year.
 Not only, the underlying green graph shows an overall **distribution of agricultural production** in the different regions.
-The darker the colour, the more surface is dedicated to agriculture (given in hectares).
+The darker the colour, the more surface is dedicated to agriculture (given in hectares)[1].

 <iframe class="plot_ani" src="assets/plots/map-agri-war-leb3.html"></iframe>

 What immediately caught our eyes is the completely **different localization of the two phenomena**.
-The civil war mainly affected the urban area, especially the capital Beirut whose urban area, by itself, nowadays hosts more than one third of the population of Lebanon.
+The civil war mainly affected the urban area, especially the capital Beirut whose urban area, by itself, nowadays hosts more than one third of the population of Lebanon[2][3].
 On the other hand, the productive area of the country is located in the fertile Beqaa's valleys.

 ## Why production increases

 Our best explanation for the increased production is therefore linked to **internal migration**.
-As the situation in the cities worsened, some people emigrated out of the country, but others fled to the safer eastern areas, where they devoted themselves to agriculture.
+As the situation in the cities worsened, some people emigrated out of the country[5], but others fled to the safer eastern areas, where they devoted themselves to agriculture.

 The following two graphs help us better visualize what was happening in the urban and rural area, respectively.